hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

 ## Tutorial

 A __trust framework__ (also called a __governance framework__, especially when the connotation is more formal and institutional) is a set of rules that establish trust about process (and indirectly, about outcomes) in a given context.
 For example, the rules that bind buyers, merchants, vendors, and a global credit card company like Mastercard or Visa constitute a trust framework in a financial services context &mdash; and they have a corresponding trust mark to make the trust framework's relevance explicit.
-The rules by which certificate authorities are vetted and approved by browser manufacturers, and by which CAs issue derivative certificates, constitute a trust framework in a web context.
+The rules by which certificate authorities are vetted and accepted by browser manufacturers, and by which CAs issue derivative certificates, constitute a trust framework in a web context.
 Trust frameworks are like guy wires: they balance opposing forces to produce careful alignment and optimal behavior.

 [![guy wires: Stephen Edmonds, Flickr, CC-BY-SA 2.0](guy-wires.jpg)](https://www.flickr.com/photos/popcorncx/31899289874/)